Welcome to PYPteachingtools.com

 New to the IB PYP?
 Essentials for Getting Started with the IB PYP

 If you are one of the many, many teachers who will be new or newish to the IB PYP & inquiry-based learning this year, then this is for you.
 I want you to feel welcome within our community, knowing that this adventure is going to be amazing!
 Give yourself grace.
 Take it one step at a time.
 This article is FULL and links to videos and additional materials.
 Bookmark it and take notes.
 Grab a cup of tea and let's do this.
-Together.
+Together.😊

 I wanted to put out a list of the essentials for every IB PYP classroom, giving even those of you who, like myself, tend to procrastinate all summer long, plenty of time to prepare.
 Back to school preparations are in high gear for some and dragging for others.
 I tend to fall into the latter category myself…despite good intentions every single year.
 You know, last minute cramming moments before the kids walk into the classroom?
-No matter which camp you fall within, I have that checklist of the essentials for your inquiry-based classroom...
+No matter which camp you fall within, I have that checklist of the essentials for your inquiry-based classroom that will help keep you...

 Continue Reading